Restaurants in parks

 Give the “CharMee” ($16+) a try when you’re there, flecked with house-smoked barramundi from Ah Hua Kelong.
 We also have a soft spot for the Oat Masala Chai by The Chai Baba ($6+).

 Address: 1000 East Coast Parkway, #01-03, Singapore 449876

 Opening hours: Wed-Sun 9am to 6pm

 Set in a colonial black-and-white, Wildseed Cafe @ The Alkaff Mansion has all sorts of feels that brings me back to a sultry summer afternoon I spent at Kew Gardens in London.
 This pet-friendly floral cafe has a charming conservatory that you’ll love for the ‘gram, but maybe not the heat.
 Don’t let this put you off yet, because there are also air-conditioned seats indoors.

 You’ll find your usual brunch suspects here, but for something different, give the Wagyu Beef Pie ($14+) a shot.
 It’s baked to order, so expect to wait a little for this.
 Otherwise, there’s also a Kelong Prawn & Scallop Pizza ($25+) that features local kelong seafood, and cherry tomatoes from the Cameron Highlands.

 Address: 10 Telok Blangah Green, Telok Blangah Hill Park, Singapore 109178

 9. Canopy HortPark

 Image credit: Canopy Garden Dining

-Taking over from where Vineyard used to be is another Canopy Garden Dining outpost on Singapore’s Southern Ridges.
+New to Singapore’s Southern Ridges is another Canopy Garden Dining outpost.
 The stunning decor reminds us of Balinese resorts, especially apt in today’s travel-starved world.